-Note the three-way adapter in the middle.
+Note the T fitting in the middle.
 That's acting as a placeholder for a sulfur scrubber that I intend to build later down the line.
 Biogas digesters produce plenty of methane, some CO2, and enough hydrogen sulfide to make the biogas stink.
 The sulfur isn't all that useful for us, so it'll be worth scrubbing out of the end product.
 Which my neighbors should appreciate.

 As for the different-sized tubing, that's just a result of using what I had on hand.
 The larger tubing measures 3/8 inch and fits perfectly into compression fittings.